Formulas | Formula library

 IF(Base_Compensation__c < 0, ")", "")

-Split picklist value with number and text into 2 formula fields
+Split picklist value with number and text into two formula fields

-This example shows how you can split a picklist value containing text and numbers into 2 separate fields, one containing the text element and the other the number element.
-Typically, such text and number combinations are used in department names or cost centers.
-For example, if you have a picklist field for cost centers, and one of the values is 10200002 - Marketing, you can split it into a field holding the number value 10200002 and a field holding the text value Marketing.
+This example shows how to split a picklist value containing text and numbers into two separate fields.
+One contains the text element and the other contains the number element.
+Typically, you'll use such text and number combinations in department names or cost centers.
+For example, you have a picklist field for cost centers.
+One of the values is 10200002 - Marketing, You can split it into a field holding the number value 10200002 and a field holding the text value Marketing.

-The examples assume the length of the number portion is fixed at 8 characters, and that the number and text value are separated by a consistent number of characters (3, including two spaces and a hyphen), so the text portion starts after 11 characters.
+The examples assume the length of the number portion is eight characters.
+They assume you separate the number and text value by a consistent number of characters (three, including two spaces and a hyphen).
+So the text portion starts after 11 characters.

 Copy